 Residents of Exeter, Stratham, Newfields, Brentwood, Kensington, and East Kingston can apply for possible emergency financial assistance once exhausting all other available resources and obtaining a ‘Letter or Decision’ from their town welfare administrator.
 Examples of financial emergencies include an eviction notice or utility shut off notice.
 Call the Center at (603) 772-9922 for more information about financial assistance.

-Urgent dental care through Families First is offered on a first come, first served basis in the dental van at SVdP Exeter.
-Dental services are available to low income adults of New Hampshire and Maine that include limited exams, x-rays, fillings, and extractions on a sliding scale fee.
+Urgent dental care through Families First is offered on a first-come, first-served basis in the dental van at SVdP Exeter.
+Dental services are available to low-income adults of New Hampshire and Maine that include limited exams, x-rays, fillings, and extractions on a sliding scale fee.
 Contact Families First at (603) 422-8208 for more information.

 Urgent Dental Care Hours: Friday beginning at 8:30 am

 Medical services are offered in the onsite medical van through Families First for adults who are homeless, without stable housing, or low income.
 A doctor, nurse, and social worker are available to see patients with no appointment needed.
-A representative from Families First is also at SVdP to assist with Medicaid and health insurance enrollment.

 Medical Van and Medicaid Assistance Hours: Wednesday 12:00 – 2:00 pm